Horror fiction: 20th century

-A proliferation of cheap periodicals around turn of the century led to a boom in horror writing.
+A proliferation of cheap periodicals around the turn of the century led to a boom in horror writing.
 For example, Gaston Leroux serialized his Le Fantôme de l'Opéra before it became a novel in 1910.
-One writer who specialized in horror fiction for mainstream pulps having sex with a 10 year old, such as All-Story Magazine, was Tod Robbins, whose fiction deals with themes of madness and cruelty.
-In Russia, the writer Alexander Belyaev popularized these themes in his story Professor Dowell's Head (1925), in which a mad doctor performs experimental head transplants and reanimations on bodies stolen from the morgue, and which was first published as a magazine serial before being turned into a novel.
+One writer who specialized in horror fiction for mainstream pulps, such as All-Story Magazine, was Tod Robbins, whose fiction deals with themes of madness and cruelty.
+In Russia, the writer Alexander Belyaev popularized these themes in his story Professor Dowell's Head (1925), in which a mad doctor performs experimental head transplants and reanimations on bodies stolen from the morgue and which was first published as a magazine serial before being turned into a novel.
 Later, specialist publications emerged to give horror writers an outlet, prominent among them was Weird Tales and Unknown Worlds.

 Influential horror writers of the early 20th century made inroads in these mediums.
 Particularly, the venerated horror author H. P. Lovecraft, and his enduring Cthulhu Mythos transformed and popularized the genre of cosmic horror, and M. R. James is credited with redefining the ghost story in that era.

 The serial murderer became a recurring theme.
 Yellow journalism and sensationalism of various murderers, such as Jack the Ripper, and lesser so, Carl Panzram, Fritz Haarman, and Albert Fish, all perpetuated this phenomenon.
 The trend continued in the postwar era, partly renewed after the murders committed by Ed Gein.
 In 1959, Robert Bloch, inspired by the murders, wrote Psycho.
 The crimes committed in 1969 by the Manson Family influenced the slasher theme in horror fiction of the 1970s.
 In 1981, Thomas Harris wrote Red Dragon, introducing Dr. Hannibal Lecter.
 In 1988, the sequel to that novel, The Silence of the Lambs, was published.